amaanib/amaanib/README.md

 - 📊 **Causal inference and applied econometrics in policy contexts**

 My approach is grounded in the idea that modern development challenges require **integrating data-driven methods with institutional understanding**, particularly in rapidly changing economic environments.

 ---

+## 🔬 Current Work

+- Monetary policy transmission in HANK models (Brazil)
+- Geospatial analysis of industrial zones and urban expansion (Vietnam)
+- Political economy of production networks (India)
+- Experiments on 'Home Bias effects on stock markets', 'Inflation expectations in a New Keynesian laboratory' and 'Social Norms in Collective Action'

+---